metablaster/ASM-Formatter/README.md

   note that tab width option also affects spaces.

 - By default tabs are used, to use spaces pass `--spaces` option to command line.

-- By default line breaks are preserved but you can override with `--linebreaks` option,\
-  `--linebreaks` option currently doesn't have any effect on UTF-16 encoded files, UTF-16 files are always formatted with `CRLF`

-- By default surplus blank lines are removed at the top and at the end of a file, as well as surplus blank lines around procedure labels to make them compacted to code.

-- If you whish to replace all surplus blank lines entirely with a single blank line specify `--compact` option.

 ## Demonstration